AbuTalha3/Regular-expressions--FCC/README.md

 Getting Started
 To get started with this project, follow these steps:

-Clone the repository to your local machine: git clone https://github.com/yourusername/spam-filter.git Install any dependencies required by the project: npm install or pip install -r requirements.txt Modify the 'regex patterns' and rules in the configuration files according to your spam filtering needs.
+Clone the 'repository' to your local machine: git clone https://github.com/yourusername/spam-filter.git Install any dependencies required by the project: npm install or pip install -r requirements.txt Modify the 'regex patterns' and rules in the configuration files according to your spam filtering needs.
 Run the spam filter script: python spam_filter.py or node spam_filter.js